surajkr1/CSCT/docs/secretariat/SW.md

 The Secretary General of the CSCT is the administrative head of the CSCT Secretariat.
 In order of precedence, the post of secretary general is of the rank, who is the senior most member in the CSCT.

 ## Duties
-* Heads the Secretariat.
+* Creates, maintains and update CSCT and CSV related websites.
-* Acts as the chief coordinator of the diffrent secretires.
+* Co-ordinates with the diffrent committees to ensure the site stays upto date..

 ## List of Secretary for website
 1. Ansh Sharama ( *Inaugural* )